rubenbanuelos/gameDesignTools/README.md

 - [X] Figure out an algorithm to get ideal distributions.
 Found no elegant approach so far on the Internetz
 - [X] Write function to determine odds of rolling a score lower than X given YdZ
 - [X] Write function to determine odds of rolling a score higher than X given YdZ
+- [ ] Add some documentation
+- [ ] Figure out how to install dependencies along with package
 - [ ] Write card drawing function